SecDevOps-jmcdonough/se-conf-sdwan-workshop/README.md

     ***

     * FGT Branch3 is able to retrieve the filters, why that is not the case for the FortiGates behind Load Balancers?
-    * FGT Branch3 is standalone, all other FortiGates are in A-P HA, how does that affect traffic to retrieve SDN filters?
+    * FGT Branch3 is standalone, all other FortiGates are in A-P HA, how does that affect traffic to retrieve SDN information?
-    * Hub External Load Balancer needs a management nic backend pool and a TCP rule any port suffices.
+    * Hub External Load Balancer needs a management nic backend pool and a TCP rule, any port suffices.
 This rule is about letting TCP traffic out.
 The External Load Balancer will let the response traffic back in because the traffic originated internally.

     ![sdn fail](images/sdn-fail.jpg)